vinland-technology/flict-obsolete/README.md

 Let's run the check:
 ```
-$ docker run -it -v `pwd`/components/:/components sandklef/foss-license-checker
+$ docker run -it -v `pwd`/components/:/components sandklef/flict
-FOSS License Checker - for use in docker
+FOSS License Compatibility Tool - for use in docker

 Check components:
 ===========================